triggerdotdev/trigger.dev/apps/webapp/templates/docs/hello-world.md

-Currently this repo only has a single [customEvent](https://docs.trigger.dev/triggers/custom-events) trigger:
+Currently this template only has a single [customEvent](https://docs.trigger.dev/triggers/custom-events) trigger:

 ```ts
 import { Trigger, customEvent } from "@trigger.dev/sdk";